gbif/vocabulary/notes.md

   - Fields deprecated, deprecatedBy and replacedBy are set to null.
   - If the restored concept has a parent deprecated, we update it with the current replacement.
   - There is an option to restore a concept and all its deprecated children.

+// TODO: deprecation without replacement with children -> now it's not allowed but should be if we deprecate all the children too